pemorse/Tagger/README.md

 Other field values after the 6 timestamp fields (up to 12) can be read and graphed, but will not be assigned field names other than pre-existing ones.

-Field-name Header interpretation may be implemented in a later version of the software - but there is nothing stopping the inquistive user to implment this themself.
+Field-name Header interpretation may be implemented in a later version of the software - but there is nothing stopping inquisitive users to implement this themselves.